datqd/PCOS-Classification/README.md

 ## Overview

 * The task for this dataset is to utilize the five features of typical symptoms or risk factors to predict PCOS diagnosis.
-The approach in this repository is done as a classification task, utilizing the cleaned and scaled data as the input for the KNN Classifier model and then evaluated based on accuracy.
-The KNN Classifier model was able to predict PCOS diagnosis with a 97% accuracy while minimizing the amount of false positives and negatives.
+The approach in this repository is done as a classification task, utilizing the cleaned and scaled data as the input for the K-Nearest Neighbor Classifier model and then evaluated based on accuracy.
+The K-Nearest Neighbor Classifier model was able to predict PCOS diagnosis with a 97% accuracy while minimizing the amount of false positives and negatives.

 ## Summary of Workdone